Camino de Santiago (route descriptions): In Slovakia

-Slovak section of the Way of Saint James is called "Svätojakubská cesta" (official name: "Svätojakubská cesta na Slovensku").
-Other name that can sometimes be seen on trail markings is also "Jakubská cesta".
+The Slovak section of the Way of Saint James is called Svätojakubská cesta (official name: Svätojakubská cesta na Slovensku).
+Another name that can sometimes be seen on trail markings is Jakubská cesta.

-The main route in Slovakia begins in Košice in front of St Elisabeth Cathedral and ends in Bratislava on SNP Square (Bratislava).
+The main route in Slovakia begins in Košice, in front of St Elisabeth Cathedral, and ends in Bratislava, on SNP Square.
 The whole route spans over 620 km and can be finished in approximately 30 days.

 In Malta

-In 1602, Grandmaster Alof de Wignacourt provided instructions of safe passage (a credencial) to Don Juan Benegas from St. Paul’s Grotto, Rabat, to visit holy places in Europe including Saint James In Galicia (as noted in a In a Liber Bullarum entry of the early 17th century).
+In 1602, Grandmaster Alof de Wignacourt provided instructions of safe passage (a credencial) to Don Juan Benegas from St. Paul's Grotto, Rabat, to visit holy places in Europe including Saint James In Galicia (as noted in a Liber Bullarum entry of the early 17th century).

 The Camino Maltés route is around 3,600 km long, and connects Malta to Sicily (through Il Cammino di San Giacomo in Sicilia), Sardinia (through the Cammino di Santu Jacu), Barcelona (Camino Catalán) and eventually Santiago de Compostela.

 The Maltese segment of the Camino Maltés route is approximately 35 km long.
 It begins at Saint Paul's Grotto, the place where Maltese tradition says that Saint Paul spent his three-month stay on the island after his shipwreck on the Maltese coast.
 In Malta, the Camino Maltés meets another ancient pilgrim route, now known as the Universal Peace Walk (between Mdina and Żejtun).
 The Maltese segment of the Camino Maltés concludes in Valletta, where pilgrims catch the ferry to Sicily.